 - The dealing team review individual trades on a real-time and daily basis to ensure execution prices are in line with or close to prevailing market rates; - The compliance team undertake retrospective reviews of trades to provide independent assurance that execution is being carried out in accordance with the Company's Order Execution Policy.
-These reviews include a high level review of all trades as well as more detailed monitoring of a sample of trades.

-From early 2018 the Company has also engaged the services of a third party technology solution to assist with its detailed monitoring of execution quality.

-(h) Where applicable, an explanation of how the investment firm has used output of a consolidated tape provider established under Article 65 of Directive 2014/65/EU.
+These reviews include a high level review of all trades as well as more detailed monitoring of a sample of trades. - In the period the Company has also rolled out a third party technology solution to assist with its detailed monitoring of execution quality. - (h) Where applicable, an explanation of how the investment firm has used output of a consolidated tape provider established under Article 65 of Directive 2014/65/EU.